mvolkmann/blog/src/meteor.md

    so we can separate tasks by user.

-   Tasks for all users will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they created.
+   Tasks for all users will still be stored in the same MongoDB collection, but each user will only see and operate on the tasks they add.

    - Remove the ability for the server to send any MongoDB content requested by clients.